• Brought to you by John Reamer and Associates •

 Sometimes an event sets it off.
 Sometimes it simply creeps in on its own.

 In those times, I remember that I am far away.
 I feel the weight of what I’ve left behind more distinctly.
 Then, the big, cozy security blanket — my yearning for which is always simmering beneath the surface — feels so distant.

-I miss my person at home, deeply.
+I miss my people at home, deeply.
 I miss the comforts that were normal for me — hot water, soft beds, clean showers, clean water.
 I miss foods so much — fresh, crisp vegetables, diverse cuisines.
 I miss the familiar.
 I miss the ease of everything.
 I miss walking into my kitchen and making a sandwich or slowly, casually, preparing soup on the weekends.
 I miss the fall colors, the warmth of a hearth fire, the thrill of Halloween.
 I miss speaking a language in which I can be truly understood, a language in which I have a personality.
 I miss my network of women to lean on.
 I grow exhausted by having to go out and find every meal of every day.
 I grow weary of looking at the same eight shirts, putting on the same hole-filled shoes.
 The pain of my fibromyalgia has returned, exacerbating the stiff beds, the cold showers, the lack of chiropractors and masseuses.
 All of this at once can feel like a lot; doing it while attempting to jumpstart a business can feel utterly overwhelming.